 Pink isn’t just Wednesday-wear.

-It’s an energetic, warm colour that can be an inspiring choice for your outfit any day of the week.
-The pink colour is associated with emotions: it has the passion of red but also suggests a softer, nurturing nature.
+It’s an energetic, warm color that can be an inspiring choice for your outfit any day of the week.
+The pink color is associated with emotions: it has the passion of red but also suggests a softer, nurturing nature.
 Hotter shades of pink can be as bold as red, while paler shades of pink are gentle and calming.

 Pink as part of an outfit or uniform.

-It’s best to pair pink with grown-up, professional colours such as black or grey if you intend to wear it in the workplace or incorporate it into a staff uniform.
-Pink aprons can make a uniform really stand out and are a great idea for use in businesses in the catering industry who specialise in sweet treats such as a patisserie.
+It’s best to pair pink with grown-up, professional colors such as black or grey if you intend to wear it in the workplace or incorporate it into a staff uniform.
+Pink aprons can make a uniform really stand out and are a great idea for use in businesses in the catering industry who specialize in sweet treats such as a patisserie.

 Pink aprons can catch the eye, help create your brand identity and boost brand awareness.
 There are a number of roles to which a pink apron can be perfectly suited.
 Here, we look at some examples where pink aprons really come into their element.

 For a cupcake store uniform.

 A pink apron is the perfect touch for a cupcake store staff member.
 Pink is a sweet color and cupcakes are sweet, so each represents the other in a harmonious way!
 Pink frosting is one of the most popular colors for the topping of cupcakes and the color pink often features in the branding of cupcakes and cupcake stores.